the-world-wang/batched-task-executor/Readme.md

 // execution logic using the BatchedTaskExecutor interface.
 BatchedTaskExecutor executor = new LoggingBatchedTaskExecutor();

-// Buffer five tasks with max delay of 2 seconds int maxBufferedTasks = 5;
+// Buffer five tasks with max delay of two seconds int maxBufferedTasks = 5;
 int maxPendingTimeSeconds = 2;
 BatchedTaskExecutorServiceConfig config =